 Additionally, the Board may also set up any other Committees it deems suitable, based on the corporate governance recommendations that apply from time to time, for optimal organization and functioning of the Company.
-The Board, at proposal of the chairman, will determine its composition, appoint the members of the Committees having regard to the knowledge, skills and experience of the directors, and establish the functions of each Committee.
+The Board, at proposal of the Chairman, will determine its composition, appoint the members of the Committees having regard to the knowledge, skills and experience of the directors, and establish the functions of each Committee.
 The rules on the composition and functioning of the Committees the Board of Directors decides to create, will be set out in these Regulations and be consistent with those that apply to the Committees that the Company is legally bound to set up.
+Within this typology of Committees, a Sustainability Committee is created, whose composition, functioning and responsibilities are included in this Regulation.